Looking for :

 all clear and the appropriate response to each.

-Prior to entry into the High Risk Area it is recommended that
+Prior to entry into the High Risk Area it is recommended that7.4

 communication plan, to include all essential emergency contact